Johnny Winter: Personal life and death

-In 1993 Winter married Susan Warford, who died in 2019.
+In 1993, Winter married Susan Warford, who died in 2019.

-Winter was professionally active until the time of his death near Zürich, Switzerland, on July 16, 2014.
+Winter was professionally active until the time of his death on July 16, 2014, near Zürich, Switzerland.
 He was found dead in his hotel room two days after his last performance, at the Cahors Blues Festival in France.
 The cause of Winter's death was not officially released.
 According to his guitarist friend and record producer Paul Nelson, Winter died of emphysema combined with pneumonia.

 Writing in Rolling Stone magazine, after Winter's death, David Marchese said, "Winter was one of the first blues rock guitar virtuosos, releasing a string of popular and fiery albums in the late Sixties and early Seventies, becoming an arena-level concert draw in the process" ... [he] "made an iconic life for himself by playing the blues".

 Winter is buried at Union Cemetery (Easton, Connecticut).

 Recognition and legacy

 Winter produced three Grammy Award-winning albums by Muddy Waters – Hard Again (1977), I'm Ready (1978), and Muddy "Mississippi" Waters – Live (1979).
 Several of Winter's own albums were nominated for Grammy Awards – Guitar Slinger (1984) and Serious Business (1985) for Best Traditional Blues Album, and Let Me In (1991) and I'm a Bluesman (2004) for Best Contemporary Blues Album.
-In 2015 Winter posthumously won the Grammy Award for Best Blues Album for Step Back.
+In 2015, Winter posthumously won the Grammy Award for Best Blues Album for Step Back.
 The album also won the 2015 Blues Music Award for Best Rock Blues Album.
 At the 18th Maple Blues Awards in 2015, Winter was also posthumously awarded the B.B.
 King International Artist of The Year Award.

 In 1980, Winter was on the cover of the first issue of Guitar World.
 In 1988, he was inducted into the Blues Hall of Fame, the first non-African-American performer to be inducted into the Hall.

 Multiple guitarists have cited Winter as an influence, including Joe Perry, Frank Marino, Michael Schenker, Adrian Smith, Alex Skolnick and Billy Corgan, whose band The Smashing Pumpkins released a song titled "Tribute to Johnny".

-In her audiobook May You Live in Interesting Times: A Memoir (2021), comedian and founding Saturday Night Live cast member Laraine Newman recounts losing her virginity to Johnny Winter at the age of 17 in the late 1960s.
+In her audiobook May You Live in Interesting Times: A Memoir (2021), comedian and founding Saturday Night Live cast member Laraine Newman recounts losing her virginity to Winter at the age of 17 in the late 1960s.

-In 2008 Johnny Winter appeared (alongside brother Edgar) in the documentary film American Music: Off the Record directed by Benjamin Meade.
+In 2008, Winter appeared alongside brother Edgar in the documentary film American Music: Off the Record directed by Benjamin Meade.